roaming97/website/src/routes/blog/posts/faq.md

 Back in 2017 I used to listen to vaporwave.

-As some of you may know it included 'Windows 9X' in its aesthetic.
+As some of you may know it involved 'Windows 9X' and the rise of personal computing as one of its stylistic elements.
 With that in mind, I used the old Windows flag as my legacy logo throughout 2017 and 2018 (even though it's clearly not mine), then proceeded to redesign that logo with some aspects from the Windows flag (which was still not very original).
-Finally, I designed the current logo from scratch to finally leave a dependency of another logo behind for good.
+Finally, I designed the current logo from scratch to finally leave a dependency of another logo behind for good, no more copyright infringment!

 <br />

 # What are your PC specifications?

--   CPU: AMD Ryzen 5 3400G with Radeon Vega Graphics
+-   CPU: AMD Ryzen 5 3400G
 -   RAM: 32GB DDR4
--   GPU: AMD Radeon Vega 11 Graphics (integrated)
+-   GPU: Radeon Vega 11 Graphics (integrated)
 -   Storage: 1TB HDD + 1TB SSD
 -   OS: Windows 10 Pro 64-bit